AdobeDocs/marketo-learn.en/help/programs/default-programs.md

 ---
 # Default Programs

-Learn how to create and measure your first Default Program.
+Learn how to create and measure the success of your default programs.

 >[!VIDEO](https://video.tv.adobe.com/v/3419623/?learn=on)